Throwing Vines at the Wall: Structure Learning via Random Search: Background

 \subsection{Related Work}

 Several previous works have addressed structure learning in vine copula models.

-\paragraph{General-purpose methods} The standard approach was introduced by \citet{Dissmann2013}, whose greedy algorithm constructs a maximum spanning tree based on the absolute value of Kendall's $\tau$.
+\paragraph{General-purpose methods} The standard approach was introduced by \citet{Dissmann2013}, whose greedy algorithm constructs a maximum spanning tree based on Kendall's $\tau$.
 Variants using information criteria or goodness-of-fit $p$-values \citep{czado2013selection} offer no clear benefits but incur higher computational cost.
 Attempts to incorporate tests of the simplifying assumption \citep{Kraus2017} also failed to consistently improve performance.
-More elaborate search strategies based on MCMC \citep{gruber2015sequential,gruber2018} or neural networks \citep{sun2019} can yield gains but are prohibitively expensive, limiting their use to low dimensions.
-Randomized search variants have also been explored, such as sampling from common variable orders \citep{zhu2020common} or Monte Carlo tree search with lookahead \citep{chang19a}, but both approaches again scale poorly with dimension.
+More elaborate search strategies based on MCMC \citep{gruber2015sequential,gruber2018} or neural networks \citep{sun2019} can yield gains but are prohibitively expensive: even in the low-dimensional examples provided in the papers, the algorithm run times are on the order, or larger than, those of exhaustive search.
+Randomized search variants have also been explored.
+Sampling from common variable orders \citep{zhu2020common} does not improve out-of-sample performance on real data and the Monte Carlo tree search approach with lookahead of \citet{chang19a} only applies to truncated Gaussian models.
 Overall, the greedy heuristic of \citet{Dissmann2013} remains the default in practice \citep{Czado2022}.

 \paragraph{Regression problems} Specialized algorithms have been developed for regression tasks.
 These methods restrict attention to structures that admit closed-form conditional distributions, often star- or path-shaped trees (D- and C-vines).
 Some extend Dissmann’s approach \citep{chang2019prediction, chang19a, cooke2019vine}, while others use forward variable selection with early stopping \citep{kraus2017d, Schallhorn2017, zhu2021simplified, tepegjozova2022nonparametric}.
 Their applicability is thus narrower than general-purpose methods.